samreenkaur/flutter_share_extension/README.md

 ## 5. Errors??

 Please check the dependencies in pubspec.yaml file and check their implementation one by one.
-Espacially,
+Especially,
 receive_sharing_intent: any
 url_launcher: any